-And you will be amazed that I have got 7 different ways which you can use to deal with negative numbers.
+And you will be amazed that I have got seven different ways you can use to deal with negative numbers.
 Last week, I got an email from one of my subscribers with a question.

-Hey Puneet, how many methods we have to convert a negative number into a positive one?
+Hey Puneet, how many methods do we have to convert a negative number into a positive one?

 You know, the thing for which he asked is a common kind of task.
-I am sure, this often happens with you, when you get some negative numeric values, and after that, you convert them into positive.
+I am sure, this often happens to you, when you get some negative numeric values, and after that, you convert them into positive ones.

 There is no #rocketscience in this.
 But have you ever checked how my different methods you have to do this?
 Well, I am always curious to know about different methods to do a task in Excel.